-The Anti-social Behaviour, Crime and Policing Act 2014 introduces a case review process for victims of anti-social behaviour.
+The Anti-social Behaviour, Crime and Policing Act 2014 introduced a case review process for victims of anti-social behaviour.

-This process is known as the ‘Community Trigger’.
+This process is known as the ‘ASB Case Review’.

-Victims can use the Community Trigger to request action, starting with a review of their case.
+Victims can use the ASB Case Review to request action, starting with a review of their case.
 Agencies including councils, the police, local health teams and registered providers of social housing will have a duty to undertake a case review when someone requests one and the case meets a locally defined threshold.

-Community Safety Partnerships (CSP’s) across Merseyside have consulted the Commissioner and decided to extend the Community Trigger to hate crimes.
+Community Safety Partnerships (CSP’s) across Merseyside have consulted the Commissioner and decided to extend the ASB Case Review to hate crimes.

 To request a case review you should contact your relevant local authority (details below).